You may also want to check out the rather wonderful Relax Gaming bingo product which powers just two sites in the UK:

 New Platforms In Development?

 The most recent product to come to the UK bingo market was Pragmatic Play and it’s gained a huge amount of traction, replacing several older products.
 Another slots provider, Yggdrasil, had a bingo product under development but nothing has been heard of this for more than two years and we believe it has been indefinitely shelved.
-The End2End bingo product which is live at a number of Latin American sites may possibly make an appearance at UK sites in 2022.
+The End2End bingo product which is live at a number of Latin American sites may possibly make an appearance at UK sites in 2024, and there’s also a live bingo product from LiveG24 that could be in the pipeline.